vmware-tanzu-learning/cf4devs/site/content/advanced-concepts/health-checks.md

 cf scale -i 1 training-app
 ```

-Then kill the app's process, which will cause the app to stop responding but not terminate the app:
+Then send a `STOP` signal to the app's process, which will cause the app to stop responding but not terminate the app:

 ```
 cf ssh training-app -c 'kill -STOP $(pgrep sample-app)'